openhab/org.openhab.binding.zwave/doc/ameta/hazw5sabc_0_0.md

 ### Parameter 110: Change Parameters 111-114 Back to Default Settings

 Change Parameters 111-114 Back to Default Settings
-If changes are made to parameters 111-114, you can set parameter 110 to 1 to reset 111-114 back to default.
+<p&gtIf changes are made to parameters 111-114, you can set parameter 110 to 1 to reset 111-114 back to default.</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.